Individual Charcuterie Boards: perfect for entertaining or for date night, full of ideas for cheeses, meats, fruits, sweets and more.

 Choosing A Board

-For an individualized charcuterie board, you want to start with a board just the right size for one.
-I found these little bamboo cutting boards at the dollar store and they were perfect.
+For an individualized charcuterie board, you want to start with wooden boards just the right size for one.
+I found these little bamboo cutting boards at the dollar store and they were perfect mini boards.
 Using a small board feels perfect for charcuterie, because it creates images of cutting up large pieces of cheese right on the board.
-But for these boards everything is already cut to serving size to make it easier, so an actual board isn’t necessary.
-You might use just a beautiful plate or small tray.
-Even a rustic piece of wood, lined with parchment would be fun.
+But for these individual boards everything is already cut to serving size to make it easier, so actual small charcuterie boards, or cheese knives aren’t necessary.
+You might use just a beautiful dinner plate or small tray as great options.
+Even a rustic piece of wood, lined with parchment would be fun to use as personal charcuterie boards.
 The main consideration here is having the right size to accommodate one or two people.
+Another option is making individual appetizer cups, these are great as a party appetizer because they’re so portable, although you’d have to only use a few of our mini charcuterie board ideas, and leave off the sweet options for a cup.

 What To Serve On Your Individual Charcuterie Board